 In response to US House Speaker Nancy Pelosi’s visit to Taiwan in August, China increased its military threat against the island.

-In what appeared to be practise run for potential blockade and invasion of the island that would almost certainly draw in Taiwan’s main supporter, the US, along with American allies including Japan and Australia, it fired missiles over the island and held live-fire military drills in six self-declared zones.
+In what appeared to be a practise run for a potential blockade and invasion of the island that would almost certainly draw in Taiwan’s main supporter, the US, along with American allies including Japan and Australia, it fired missiles over the island and held live-fire military drills in six self-declared zones.